Our Pick for Best Portable Drum Set in 2020

 For other members of a band – guitar, keyboard, bass, vocals, etc. – the gear can be carried easily enough.
-Drum kits are a royal pain in the neck to move.
-Sure, guitar amps are a pain to move about, but nowhere near as big a deal as a full-size.
+However, drum sets are a total pain in the neck to move about.
+Sure, guitar amps are a pain to move too, but nowhere near as big a deal as lugging a full-size kit about.
 Portable kits are designed for transportation and convenience, and the parts used in them are the lightest they can possibly be.

 They weigh considerably less than full-size kits too.
-Remember full-size kits are designed with quality in mind, not size or weight.
+Remember full-size sets are designed with quality in mind, not size or weight.
 Materials used for shells such as mahogany are chosen for tone, not for ease of transporting.
 An excellent portable kit will be designed to be as lightweight as humanly possible without compromising on sound.

 When it comes to sound, it’s tempting to dismiss compact drums as the weaker sibling of the full-size kit – you’ll be pleasantly surprised by just how good some of these sound.
 Portable sets such as the Sonor Safari (we’ll look at further down the page) or any of the Roland TD-1DMK kits sound comparable with larger, more expensive models.

 A full kit with a dozen pieces takes up a lot of room – unless you have a dedicated space, finding all that space is a challenge in the average home.
-Electric kits are perfect for these types of houses; like an ironing board, they fold away neatly.
+Electronic sets are perfect for these types of houses; like an ironing board, they fold away neatly.

 Portable sets are often much cheaper than full-size ones.
 Adults just starting may not want to drop a small fortune on a full-size kit either.
 You’ll find some travel kits are smaller and cheaper to suit a wide range of budgets.

 As well as regularly gigging or jamming with friends, practice is the key to improving.
 The big issue with drums is they’re so incredibly loud (admittedly there are ways to make them quieter).
 Electronic sets have headphone sockets so you plug in and play at any hour of the day and not bother anyone.
 That’s super convenient if you live near others.